privacy-scaling-explorations/pse.dev/data/projects/README.md

 ];
 ```

-That’s it!
+That's it!
 Your new project will now be visible.
 Here is Overview example

 ![Project overview](/public/project/example-project-badge.jpg)